aganatramoat/sqlite_merge/README.md

 ## sqlite_merge
 A tool to merge two sqlite db files into one.
+Given two databases (src and dest) we will replicate in dest the tables and indices in src.
+This is accomplished by pushing over the binary data from the src to dest, and hence should be faster than running equivalent sql statements (after attaching one database to the other).

 ### compilation/installation
 There is one source file mergedbs.c.
 Download a sqlite amalgmation